-So, for example, the mist from one might be finer than from another.
-Some are automated, while some are manual.
-Others are more expensive because of their real or perceived quality.
+So, for example, the mist from one humidifier might be finer than from another.
+Some are automated, while others are manual.

 Exo Terra Monsoon Solo High-Pressure Misting System

-Exo Terra manufactures everything from misting systems to water bowls and enrichment.
-Their products are usually high quality and dependable.
+Exo Terra manufactures everything from misting systems to water bowls and snake enrichment.
+Their products are manufactured to a high quality and are dependable.

-The Exo Terra Misting System is programmable, which means you can tell it what to do, and leave it.
+The Exo Terra Misting System on Amazon is programmable, which means you can tell it what to do, and leave it.
 It generates mist at scheduled intervals.
-You can change both the duration and the frequency of misting to control the humidity level.
+You can change the duration and the frequency of misting to control the humidity level.

-This system benefits from being manufactured by Exo Terra, which is a trusted name.
-It sits outside the enclosure and releases fog into it through a hose.
+This system sits outside the enclosure and releases fog into it through a hose.
 It can contain 0.4 gallons of water, and is a 5.5” by 5.5” by 6.5” cube.
-It only weighs 3lbs or so, but is heavier when full.
+It only weighs 3lbs or so, but it is heavier when full.

 Evergreen Pet Supplies Reptile Humidifier/Fogger Large Tank

 The dial on this humidifier is more straightforward.
-If the Exo Terra looked complicated to you (and it is quite complicated), the Evergreen humidifier is for you.
-The dial goes from low to high.
+If the Exo Terra looked complicated to you, the Evergreen humidifier is for you.
+The dial just goes from low to high.

-Reviews for this product are slightly inferior to those for the Exo Terra, but are generally good.
+Reviews for this product are slightly worse than the Exo Terra humidifier, but are generally very good.
 However, this product is sold at a much lower price, so this may be a trade-off you’re willing to make.